 The geometric transformation is a bijection of a set that has a geometric structure by itself or another set.
 If a shape is transformed, its appearance is changed.
+After that the shape could be congruent or similar to its preimage.
 This can be done in a number of ways, including translation, rotation, reflection and enlargement.
+Transformations could be rigid (where the shape or size of preimage is not changed) and non-rigid (where the size is changed but the shape remains the same).
+These are basic rules which are followed in this concept.
+To transform 2d shapes, it is an easy method.

 The transformation can be categorized by the dimensions of the operand sets, distinguishing between planar transformations and spaces.
 They can also be classified on their properties.